syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ## Scheduling Resources {#resources}

 When a new request for a Resource comes in, Kratix reacts by triggering the `resource.configure` Workflow, as defined in the Promise `spec.workflows`.
-If the Workflow contains a Kratix Pipeline, the outputs of the Pipeline will then use the labels to identify one matching Kratix Clusters which will be the target Cluster.
+If the Workflow contains a Kratix Pipeline, the outputs of the Pipeline will then use the labels to identify one matching Kratix Destination which will be the target Destination.

-By default, Kratix will randomly select a registered Cluster to schedule the Resource.
-If the Promise has `spec.scheduling` set, the workload can only be scheduled to a Cluster that has matching labels for the Promise.
+When multiple Destinations match, Kratix will by default randomly select a registered Destination to schedule the Resource.
+If the Promise has `spec.scheduling` set, the workload can only be scheduled to a Destination that has matching labels for the Promise.

 It is possible to dynamically determine where Resources will go during the Kratix Pipeline.
 The section below documents the process.